-According to the tentative new mobility map, Global-MINDS students start at SWPS.
-They then spend their 2nd semester at one of two Partner Universities.
-Two mobility paths, focusing on societal issues, ensure that students experience the highest level of diversity in regard to cultural, socioeconomic, academic conditions and educational contents (see mobility path diagram).
+Global-MINDS mobility paths, focusing on societal issues, ensure that students experience the highest level of diversity in regard to cultural, socioeconomic, academic conditions and educational contents.
 Elective courses offered at each Partner Institution in Psychology and other disciplines (e.g., political science) provide students the possibility to deepen a thematic interest and/or obtain an interdisciplinary perspective.
-Students can stay at the same university after the second semester or return to the original university for the second year (internship & master thesis) semesters.

-The compulsory Global-MINDS Summer School offers additional knowledge and skills development regarding topics not covered by the Partner Institutions.
+The compulsory Global-MINDS Summer School offers additional knowledge and skills development regarding cross-cultural methods and intervention, which are not covered by the Partner Institutions.

 More information regarding specific course offerings is available on the Curriculum Page